 This year, the Cybathlon is scheduled to take place in Zurich a month after the Rio Paralympics.
 Riener hopes, in 2020, to hold the Games of the II Cybathlon in Tokyo after the Games of the XVI Paralympiad.
 Who knows, by 2028 or ’32, perhaps there will be only one Games, for competitors of all abilities—or disabilities?

-PS: If you liked this blog, do look out for a podcast I am doing very soon on the topic.
+PS: If you liked this blog, do check out this podcast.

 Article was originally published as: Can technology make para-athletes better than able-bodied athletes?